RandyMcMillan/dotfiles/README.md

 #[@RandyMcMillan](https://github.com/RandyMcMillan)'s dotfiles
-##This repo has diverged tremendously from the origin
+##This fork has diverged tremendously from the origin

 ## Installation